 In September, a Las Vegas man allegedly made a reckless decision to drink and drive and crashed into a crowded bus stop killing four people and injuring eight others.
 The driver is facing trial for the deaths of the four innocent victims and one of the key pieces of evidence against him is his car.

-- How fast the car was travelling at the time of the crash
+- How fast the car was traveling at the time of the crash

 - Whether the driver or passenger in the car were wearing their seatbelts